Here I am sampling a French Pinot Noir. Would it go with and American style turkey dinner with all the trimmings?

 No one does turkey better than the Americans – except, possibly, for the Canadians – and it’s no surprise.

-Turkeys are, after all, native to the Americas.
-Turkey was one of the many dishes served at the first Thanksgiving dinner in 1621, which took place at what is now known as Plymouth, Massachusetts, in the United States.
+After all, turkeys are native to the Americas.
+In fact, turkey was one of the many dishes served at the first Thanksgiving dinner in 1621, which took place at what is now known as Plymouth, Massachusetts, in the United States.

-Over the centuries, however, turkey has become so synonymous with Thanksgiving that many people refer to it as Turkey Day.
+However, over the centuries, turkey has become so synonymous with Thanksgiving that many people refer to it as Turkey Day.

 And despite the immense popularity of the bird, many Americans and Canadians only eat it twice or three times a year: Thanksgiving, Christmas Eve, and Christmas Day.